 Almost 50 admitted patients are waiting for beds at hospitals in Cork this morning.

-The report shows 44 people are waiting for beds at the emergency department (ED) at Cork University Hospital (CUH); the highest number of patients waiting at any ED in the country.
+According to the figures, 44 admitted patients are waiting for beds at the emergency department (ED) at Cork University Hospital.

 Elsewhere in Cork, four people are waiting for beds at the Mercy University Hospital.